-On the day that I was about to get last pages of Brandlife edited, Friday November 13th 2015, couple of terrorists took 129 lives in 6 simultaneous attacks in Paris.
-For those familiar with my branding conceptualization it is at least clear that there is a connection between branding and terrorism.
+On the day that I was about to get the last pages of Brandlife edited, Friday, November 13th, 2015, a couple of terrorists took 129 lives in 6 simultaneous attacks in Paris.
+For those familiar with my branding conceptualization, it is at least transparent that there is a connection between branding and terrorism.
 For the rest of you, here is the short version.

 From fear to rationalization

-For a start let’s take in play multiple draft scenario theorem.
-Branding view on any phenomena including terrorism is only one of many.
-Parallel to such intellectual view and far more important is the one that happens on individual level.
-Though infected by intellectual memes/viruses, it instantly occurs as pure limbic reaction: at the same time fear and compassion with relatives and friends of victims.
-Fear about unknown is by time/accomodation replaced by intellectual/cortical reflection.
-From limbic reaction to unknown to cortical reflection about known.
+For a start, let’s take into play the multiple-draft.
+Branding’s view on any phenomenon, including terrorism, is only one of many.
+Parallel to such an intellectual view and far more critical is the one that happens on the individual level.
+Though infected by intelligent memes/viruses, it instantly occurs as a pure limbic reaction: at the same time, fear and compassion with relatives and friends of victims.
+Fear about the unknown is, by time/accommodation, replaced by intellectual/cortical reflection, from limbic reaction to unknown to cortical reflection about known.

-Brands starts (and finnish) with values .
-Values are major sources of energy for any brand.
-While genetic phenotypes source energy from metabolism that transforms acids, proteins, fats and so on, human memetic structures get their fuel from values.
-Unlike genetic phenotypes, values come as inputs and as outputs.
-Values do not come only as fuel but as well as end result, energy itself.
+Brands start (and finish) with values.
+Values are significant sources of energy for any brand.
+While genetic phenotypes source energy from metabolism that transforms acids, proteins, fats, and so on, human memetic structures get their fuel from values.
+Unlike genetic phenotypes, values come as inputs and outputs.
+Values do not come only as fuel but, as a result, energy itself.

-Such dual nature of values have important consequence for branding and for terrorism. some values stick together and some repel.
-The harmony (at input and at exit) thus come as harmony or as hate.
-This is ofcourse simplification since there are many more modes of how values attract each other, but this extreme case should do for this purpose.
+Such a dual nature of values has essential consequences for branding and terrorism.
+Some values stick together, and some repel.
+The harmony (at input and exit) thus comes as harmony or hate.
+This simplifies since there are many more modes of how values attract each other, but this extreme case should be done for this purpose.

 Values and brands

-Values with described property of attraction or aversion constitute borders between meme complexes alike.
-As much as cells have borders so do values and so do complex structures of values, brands.
-Brand borders are kind of invisible magnetic field that keeps brands in safe distance so that their meme complexes do not merge.
-Such fields that attract to or repel brands from each other could in principle be measured like magnetic fields in physics.
+Values with the described property of attraction or repulsion constitute borders between memetic fields.
+As much as cells have borders, so do values and complex structures of values as brands.
+Brand borders are an invisible gravitational field that keeps brands in a safe distance so that their fields do not merge.
+Such fields that attract or repel brands from each other could be measured, like gravity in physics.

-The story about meme fields gets more interesting for the fact that memes and meme complexes like brands cannot but be attached to some kind of physical entity.
-Artefacts are abused in this respect, but human brains as well.
-While brains are meme vehicles, there are memes that force with memetic energy brains and bodies to to this or that.
+The story about memetic fields gets more interesting because brand memes cannot but be attached to some physical entity.
+Artifacts are abused in this respect, but human brains as well.
+While brains are meme vehicles, some memes force memetic energy from memetic fields, brains, and bodies to do this or that.

-Importance of such value field becomes more apparent more we climb the ladder of complexity of bodies that those brands are attached to.
-Individual more or less appears as united with his set of values (brand).
-He can eat various foods, but the body apart from ageing does not change it’s identity.
-On the other hand such a man often changes his brand, changes his set of values, changes his story expressed through his brand meme-complex.
+The importance of such a value field becomes more apparent as we climb the ladder of complexity of bodies to which those brands are attached.
+The individual appears more or less united with his set of values (brand).
+He can eat various foods, but the body, apart from aging, does not change its identity.
+On the other hand, such a man often changes his brand, values, and story expressed through his brand meme.

 But already on the next level of complexity, a family, not only meme-complexes change but also bodies (family members) change.
 How do they change?
 With marriages?
-Marriages are nothing but strict procedures how to digest new values (meme-complexes brought into the family identity) together with a new body (bride or groom).
+Marriages are strict procedures for digesting new values (meme-complexes brought into the family identity) together with a new body (bride or groom).
 While an individual can only change his brand, families change their brands with the intake of new bodies with their own set of values.

-It is always a question weather a new body will fit into existing family value set.
-And by the way: another name for value set is culture.
-Families though make mistakes and from time to time misjudge their memetic intake, but are still enough flexible to expel such intake after recognizing that values do not fit together.
+Whether a new body will fit into the existing family memetic field is always a question.
+And by the way, another name for a memetic field is culture.
+Families, though, make mistakes and, from time to time, misjudge their memetic intake, but are still flexible enough to expel such intake after recognizing that values do not fit together.

-It is not difficult to see that more that entities are complex, more difficult it is to expel individuals and artefacts that do not fit.
-We should be aware that more complex entities do not annihilate individual cultures but only allow them to form web of connections that have higher level of attraction than of aversion.
-The so called identity of larger, complex bodies like villages, tribes, nations or even races rest on fragile and small difference between repulsive and attraction forces.
-Larger the mass of the body (better: complexity of the body), more values that form and protect such body have to be unanimously shared and understood and lived.
+It is not difficult to see that the more entities are complex, the more difficult it is to expel individuals and artifacts that do not fit.
+We should be aware that more complex entities do not annihilate individual cultures but only allow them to form a web of connections with a higher attraction level than aversion.

-A wish that there would be one culture shared by all people living on earth is similar to a wish that there would be only one brand of beer, car, or holiday resort.
+A wish that there would be one culture shared by everyone living on earth is similar to a wish that there would be only one brand of beer, car, or holiday resort.
 It is a wish shared by all totalitarian regimes.
-Until such totalitarian utopia happens, one can still not avoid tensions between cultures like one cannot avoid clashes between Pepsi and Coca Cola.
+Until such totalitarian utopia happens, one can still not avoid tensions between cultures like one cannot avoid clashes between Pepsi and Coca-Cola.
 All are of the same memetic structure.
-Go to Pepsi CEO and ask him to be tolerant to Coca Cola memes.
+Go to Pepsi’s CEO and ask him to tolerate Coca-Cola memes.
 You will not have to wait long for what you deserve.

-Memetic drafts are by nature multiple, as mentioned at beginning and as profoundly explained by Daniel Dennett.
-One can thus easily see unfortunate Paris events as moments where highly complex bodies carrying heterogenous set of values obviously reached a state in which repellent forces between values got stronger than attractive.
+Memetic drafts are by nature multiple, as mentioned at the beginning and as profoundly explained by Daniel Dennett.
+One can thus easily see unfortunate Paris terrorism events as moments where highly complex bodies carrying heterogeneous sets of values reached a state in which repellent forces between values got stronger than attractive.

 Politically incorrect solution

-While the solution is obvious for many it is not for intellectuals, and is thus politically incorrect.
-One can add force to counteract repellent forces but this cannot be evolutionary stable strategy since it rests on unsustainable use of energy.
-Remember: values come as fuel and as en result.
-To add energy to lower the tension between end result values is like adding energy to a room with open windows when outside temperature is very low.
-All but intellectuals would simply close the window.
+While the solution is evident for many, it is not for intellectuals and is thus politically incorrect.
+One can add force to counteract repellent forces, but this cannot be an evolutionary stable strategy since it rests on the unsustainable use of energy.
+Remember: values come as fuel and as a result.
+To add energy to lower the tension between result values is like adding energy to a room with open windows when the outside temperature is very low.
+All but intellectuals would close the window.

-Brands do well on safe distance.
+Brands do well on safe distances.
 They do not merge by force into one superbrand.
-If they do merge, they usually use unsustainable large quantities of energy and despite that energy they sooner than later fall apart.
-Cultures should do well on safe distance.
-Cultures are cultures exactly because they can not come together on memetic level.
-Bodies attached to different cultures, to different value driven meme-complexes, should do well on safe distance.
-Laws of nature, and humans are still integral part of nature.
+If they do join, they usually use unsustainable large quantities of energy; despite that energy, they sooner than later fall apart.
+Cultures should do well at a safe distance.
+Cultures are precisely because they can not come together on a memetic level.
+Bodies attached to different cultures and value-driven memetic fields should do well at a safe distance.
+Laws of nature and humans are still integral parts of nature.

 The power of monetary values

-There is one more lesson to be learned from the branding point of view on 13/11 Paris attacks.
-One of the main characteristic of values is that they are on the market all the time.
-We buy and sell them all the time on extremely different markets, with one exemption only: there can be no exchange between repellent values.
+There is one more lesson to be learned from the branding point of view on the 13/11 Paris attacks.
+One of the main characteristics of values is that they are always on the market.
+We always buy and sell them on extremely different markets, with one exemption only: there can be no exchange between repellent memetic fields as powered by values.

-A warning should be stated here: that you understand something better does often not relieve stress caused by emotions.
-There are instances when better rational understanding relieves a stress.
-After we rationalize risks that are attached to nuclear power plant, and measures taken by those running such plant, we are relieved from heavy emotional burden.
-On the other hand sometimes is better not to understand certain risks, especially those on which we have low or no influence.
+A warning should be stated here: that you understand something better does not necessarily relieve stress caused by emotions.
+Nevertheless, there are instances when better rational understanding reduces it.
+After rationalizing the risks attached to nuclear power plants and measures taken by those running such plants, we are relieved from a heavy emotional burden.
+On the other hand, sometimes it is better not to understand specific risks, especially those on which we have low or no influence.

 I do not want to enter the issue of arranged marriage traditions here, but I hope that evolutionary rationale (and branding rationale as well) for arranged marriage is more than clear from above conclusions.